aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

    atoms.

    In the current implementation of QTREE, the tetrahedron is integrated as a whole.
-Then, the properties are equitatively assigned to each of the termini atoms.
+Then, the properties are equally assigned to each of the termini atoms.
 For instance, if the termini are (1 1 1 3), the properties of the tetrahedron are integrated, then 3/4 of them assigned to atom 1 and 1/4 to atom 3.